Clean discolored and yellowed toys with these tips

-You may need several pieces if your toy is very large, such as with an old game console, as it must be completely covered.
-And cling film is only that wide of course.
+You may need several pieces as your piece toys is very large, like with an old game console, because it needs to be completely covered.
+And cling film is only so wide, of course.

 Pour some of the peroxide solution onto the cling film.
 Spread it with your brush and pour the solution onto the plastic as well.
 Brush it around there again so that it gets into every particle and nook.